 If you are planning to carry out work to a building that has previously been used as dwelling, you must adhere to the 10-year rule.
 The definition here is something that has been adapted or designed for use as someone’s home and has been used in this way.
 However, the living accommodation does not need to have been self-contained or designed to modern standards.

 In addition to this, the 10-year rule requires that you cannot live in the property at any time before the work starts, as this will reset the counter.
-For your claim to be valid, you must have evidence that no one has lived in the building for the entire period.
+For your VAT reclaim for a conversion to be valid, you must have evidence that no one has lived in the building for the entire period.
 Examples of documents that would clarify the non-occupation include data from the electoral register, council tax or a review from your local authority’s empty property officer.

-Under VAT431C, you may claim a refund for the builders’ work on a conversion of a non-residential building into a home.
+Under the VAT reclaim for conversions scheme, VAT431C, you may claim a refund for the builders’ work on a conversion of a non-residential building into a home.
 This covers the costs relating to work to the fabric of the building, such as installing windows, roofing materials, electrical rewiring etc.

 You will then be able to reclaim both types of VAT from HMRC on completion of the project, which effectively makes home conversions zero-rated for VAT.
 It bears repeating that contractors must invoice at the correct rate of VAT on both materials and labour in the first place.